 Raphael Dalleo is Professor of Literary Studies in the Department of English at Bucknell University.
 He teaches world literature in English with a particular focus on Caribbean studies and postcolonial theory.

-He is author of Caribbean Literature and the Public Sphere: From the Plantation to the Postcolonial (University of Virginia Press, 2011), coauthor of The Latino/a Canon and the Emergence of Post-Sixties Literature (Palgrave Macmillan, 2007), editor of Bourdieu and Postcolonial Studies (Liverpool University Press, 2016), and coeditor of Haiti and the Americas (University Press of Mississippi, 2013).
+He is coeditor of Caribbean Literature in Transition, 1920-1970 (Cambridge University Press, 2021), author of Caribbean Literature and the Public Sphere: From the Plantation to the Postcolonial (University of Virginia Press, 2011), coauthor of The Latino/a Canon and the Emergence of Post-Sixties Literature (Palgrave Macmillan, 2007), editor of Bourdieu and Postcolonial Studies (Liverpool University Press, 2016), and coeditor of Haiti and the Americas (University Press of Mississippi, 2013).
 His essays have been published in journals such as Small Axe, Research in African Literatures, Journal of West Indian Literature, and South Asian Review.

 He serves on the International Advisory Boards of Journal of West Indian Literature and Latino Studies, and spent five years as review editor of Anthurium: A Caribbean Studies Journal.
 He is a founding member of the Modern Language Association’s Caribbean Forum and chaired the forum’s executive committee in 2020.